Neutrinno/Neutrinno/README.md

 <div style="width:100%; color:#374151; font-size:16px; line-height:1.6;">

-I am a researcher and developer with strong experience in AI, machine learning, and backend systems.
+I am a researcher and developer with experience in AI, machine learning, and backend systems.
 My work includes classical ML, neural networks, RAG-models, and high-performance microservices.

 I focus on building production-ready solutions that integrate research with real-world applications, ensuring scalability, reliability, and efficiency.